-The Sussex Indian Punjabi Society (SIPS for short) was formed in May 1997 in Brighton & Hove and surrounding areas by members of the local Indian Punjabi community.
+The ‘Sussex Indian Punjabi Society’ (SIPS) was formed in May 1997 in Brighton & Hove and surrounding areas by members of the local Indian Punjabi community.
 The group was formed to help connect the community and to ensure younger members were exposed to our culture and cuisine.

-Since those early days our functions have grown in popularity and we are proud that our functions are now an integral & important part of the Local Indian Community’s calendar.
+Since those early days our functions have grown in popularity and we are proud that our functions are now an integral & important part of the local Indian Community’s calendar.

 At present, our future seems very bright.
 We have new young members ready to volunteer and improve the organisation eg Balbir Singh Gohler has recently been appointed Chairperson (July 2020) following Baldev Soni (Founding Member) retiring and taking on Treasurer role.
 Bankim Chandra (Vice-Chair), Pinakin Patel and Rishi Jain have helped develop the website.
 This has elevated us to the 21st century.
 Rishi Soni has developed the Facebook page.
 Sangeeta Agrawal and Shilpi Chandra are helping the children with education, dance performances and other activities.